© Crown copyright 2020

 - it is necessary for you to stay overnight at accommodation before travelling to the place where you will be self-isolating for the remainder of the 14 days

 If this happens, you should provide full details of each address where you will self-isolate on the public health passenger locator form.
-If, in exceptional circumstances, you cannot remain where you are staying, you must update the form as soon as possible.
+If, in exceptional circumstances, you cannot remain where you are staying, you must complete a new form as soon as possible.

 Support to help you self-isolate in your own accommodation

 The people you’re staying with do not need to self-isolate, unless they travelled with you or you develop symptoms of coronavirus.

 If you cannot safely self-isolate for 14 days, you should tell Border Force Officers when you pass through UK border controls.
 They will provide you with details of a booking service which you can use to obtain accommodation and self-isolate in at your own expense.
 Staying at home may be difficult, frustrating or lonely, but there are things that you can do to help make it easier.